 The registration naming system identifies a type relationship to GroupWise and is used to support inheritance of behavior.
 Names in the system are of the form GW.Classtype.Subtype.
-Classtype identifies the category of C3PO being registered (see "GW.CLIENT" on page 13).
+Classtype identifies the category of C3PO being registered (see GW.CLIENT).
 Subtype is used to relate one C3PO to another for purposes of supporting inheritance of behavioral semantics.